Rapamycin, mTOR Oscillation, and the p53-MDM2 Axis

 In early prostate cancer and at the point of biochemical recurrence following definitive treatment, p53 is typically not mutated.
 It is present and functional in structure.
 What is impaired is its context, the systemic metabolic and signalling environment that determines whether p53 can operate as the quality-control integrator it was designed to be, or whether it is held in a functionally silenced state by the upstream conditions that govern MDM2 activity.

-This paper examines the interaction between mTOR signalling, the p53, MDM2 regulatory axis, and autophagy and mitophagy within the quiet biology framework.
-It argues that the therapeutic significance of mTOR oscillation via weekly low-dose rapamycin is not primarily in the direct suppression of growth signalling, but in what that suppression does to the AKT, MDM2, p53 cascade: reducing the phosphorylation events that stabilise MDM2 in the nucleus, allowing MDM2’s suppressive grip on p53 to relax, and thereby enabling p53 to resume the oscillatory quality-control behaviour that its molecular biology was designed to produce.
+This paper examines the interaction between mTOR signalling, the p53–MDM2 regulatory axis, and autophagy and mitophagy within the quiet biology framework.
+It argues that the therapeutic significance of mTOR oscillation via weekly low-dose rapamycin is not primarily in the direct suppression of growth signalling, but in what that suppression may do to the AKT–MDM2–p53 cascade: transiently reducing the phosphorylation events that stabilise MDM2 in the nucleus, allowing MDM2’s suppressive grip on p53 to relax, and thereby enabling p53 to recover some of the oscillatory quality-control behaviour that its molecular biology was designed to produce.
+The precise magnitude of this effect in vivo remains to be established.

 01The Problem in Prostate Cancer: p53 Present but Silenced